-Last Updated: 8 June 2021 – Provides Support for Big Sur and Catalina All products are supported (using Rosetta 2) for use on Apple Silicon (M1) Macs. (uses system extensions only…except MCP on Catalina)
+Last Updated: 13 July 2021 – Provides Support for Big Sur and Catalina All products are supported (using Rosetta 2) for use on Apple Silicon (M1) Macs.
+All products use system extensions only – except MCP on Catalina, which uses a Kext.

 A frequently asked question of Mac-using McAfee customers is how do I deploy a .sh script to Macs?
 MDMs generally can only only deploy .pkg or .dmg files to Mac.
 The answer is to use a packaging utility to wrap the .sh file inside a .pkg file.
 MDMs typically provide a packaging tool, or you can use of the many open-source packaging utilities.